Documentation / WirisQuizzes

 Reading time: 1min

 As you may have noticed, both significant figures and decimal places comparison methods use the truncation function.
-Conversely, you may be interested in replicating the same behaviour with the rounding function.
-Below you can find two alternative procedures to do so.
+Conversely, you may be interested in replicating the same behavior using the rounding function.
+Below, you can find two alternative procedures to achieve this.

 Using absolute error tolerance and a concrete number of decimals assertion

-The first option will require combining two assertions we have previously analyzed: absolute error and a concrete number of decimals.
-If we want to check that the student's answer exactly has n decimal places, and these are identical to the correct answer first n decimal places after rounding, we need to set the error margin to 0.5·10-n and define the precision to n decimal places.
+The first option requires combining two assertions we have previously analyzed: absolute error and a concrete number of decimals.
+If we want to check that the student's answer has exactly n decimal places, and that these match the first n decimal places of the correct answer after rounding, we must set:

 Student Answer